School of Hawaiian Knowledge

 HAW 601 Kâkau Mo‘olelo (3) Analyzes various genres of written Hawaiian literature.
 HAW majors only.
 Pre: graduate standing and 402, or consent.

 HAW 602 Kâkâ‘ôlelo Oratory (3) A survey of oral performance styles to build increased oral skills.
 Pre: graduate standing and 601, or consent.

-HAW 604 Haku Palapala Noi Laeo'o/Writing a Hawaiian Master's Proposal (3) Seminar to select and develop students' research topic, proposal, and organizational plan for Plan A or B completion.
+HAW 604 Haku Palapala Noi Laeo‘o/Writing a Hawaiian Master’s Proposal (3) Seminar to select and develop students’ research topic, proposal, and organizational plan for Plan A or B completion.
+Majors are encouraged not to take this course in their first semester of the program.
 A-F only.
-Pre: 601 or consent.
 (Once a year)

-HAW 605 Ka Hana Noi'i (Research Methods) (3) Research methodology course utilizing active research in the major repositories of Hawaiian language materials and Hawaiian-related knowledge.
+HAW 605 Ka Hana Noi‘i (Research Methods) (3) Research methodology course utilizing active research in the major repositories of Hawaiian language materials and Hawaiian-related knowledge.
 A-F only.
-Pre: graduate standing and acceptance in the Hawaiian MA program, or consent.
+Pre: 604 or consent.
 (Once a year)